mehran-prs/snip/README.md

 - View your snippets on command line and also manage them (create, edit, delete) using your favorite editor.
 - Command-line auto-completion for the snippets names (supports `bash`, `zsh`, `fish` and `powershell`).
-- Seamlessly integration with `fzf` to provide fuzzy completion.
+- Seamlessly integration with `fzf` to provide fuzzy completion(currently supports `zsh` shell).
-- Syntax highlighting (using `bat` and `glow` by default) and Git integration
+- Syntax highlighting and Git integration

 ### How to use